- Home

 Zoning Code Update

-Over the past 2 years, the City of Maplewood has been working to update City Code Articles I, II, and III of Chapter 44 – Zoning Code in order to provide clarification, make the code easier to use and implement, and reflect current development trends.
-The sections being updated reflect areas that the City Council and staff identified as needing further attention and revisions in order to be effective for contemporary standards.
+In 2023, updates were made to City Code Articles I, II, and III of Chapter 44—Zoning Code to clarify, make the code easier to use and implement, and reflect current development trends.
+The updated sections reflect areas that the City Council and staff identified as needing further attention and revisions to meet contemporary standards.

-The Zoning Code is the set of rules that describes how individual properties within the City can be used.
-The Zoning Code is structured by dividing the City into districts and then identifying what can occur in each district.
-The Zoning Code also includes standards that apply to all districts, such as parking, landscaping, screening, signage, etc. The Zoning Map, which shows where the City’s zoning districts are located, can be viewed here.
+The Zoning Code is a set of rules that describes how individual properties within the City can be used.
+It is structured by dividing the City into districts and then identifying what can occur in each district.
+The Zoning Code also includes standards for all districts, such as parking, landscaping, screening, signage, etc. View the Zoning Map, which shows where the City’s zoning districts are located.

-- Definitions - changes proposed are related to modernizing and clarifying definitions of uses.
+- Definitions - modernizing and clarifying definitions of uses.

 - Nonconformities – these are lots, buildings, or uses of land or of a building, existing at the effective date of any section of the code, which do not conform to the requirements of the section.
 The update reorganized the regulations by type: use, building/structures, and lots.